xcat2/confluent-docs/docs/installconfluent_suse15.md

     cd /etc/apache2/vhosts.d/
     cp vhost-ssl.template mySSL.conf

-Edit mySSL.conf, replacing server.crt and server.key with the files generated for your server explicitly.
+Edit mySSL.conf according to this example, replacing server.crt and server.key with the filenames specific to your server:

     #Update SSLCertificateFile and SSLCertificateKeyFile lines to point to server
     SSLCertificateFile /etc/apache2/ssl.crt/server.crt